 I grew up in Illinois, born in the year of the Gameboy.
-My favorite things to do have always been playing with computers and guitars.
+My favorite things have always been computers and guitars.

-I was lucky to attend a public high school that had a wonderful arts program.
-I did everything from writing music for school plays, playing drums in the marching band, being in the pit for plenty of musicals, and being a part of a (now viral) silly talent show performance of the Halo theme song.
+I was lucky to attend a public high school with a wonderful arts program.
+I did everything from writing music for school plays, playing in the marching band and musical pit orchestras, and a being a part of a (now viral) silly talent show performance of the Halo theme song.

 I completed a BFA in jazz guitar performance at the University of Michigan.
 While there, I explored my interest in playing guitar in musical theatre pit orchestras.
 It combined my classical music background with my joy of playing popular guitar styles.
 UM has a fantastic musical theatre department — I was in every show or cabaret that would have me.